rewoldt/3lepFeasilbilityStudy/README.md

 	./bin proc_card_mg5_3lep.dat
 There should be a directory *mssm_3lep* after completion of this step.
 This directory should be set up to run mssm 3lep process.
 To generate events:

 	./bin/generate_events
-To create DAOD use script Generate_Script.sh (clone from Standalone-MadgraphEventGenerationi directory).
-Make sure to change the setup script to either setupATLAS or path to your own setup script.
-For DAOD'si run:
+For DAOD's run (make sure to change the setup script to either setupATLAS or path to your own setup script)

 	./Generate.sh

 ### OTFR Event Generation